pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

   run independently, and we are not well connected with the various local chapter organizers.
 We tried to reach our organizers through our Slack channel, and by sending email to their official Pyladies.com email address.
-However, not all of our chapter organizers did not join the official PyLadies Slack.
+However, not all of our chapter organizers join the official PyLadies Slack.
 Additionally, not all of our chapter organizers have been actively checking their PyLadies email address.
 Therefore, PyLadies as a global community need to establish a better way to communicate and engage with the local chapter organizers.
 We also need a better way to communicate with our worldwide members, aside from social media (Twitter/X).
-  At the moment, PyLadies do not have a members mailing list or newsletter.
+  At the moment, PyLadies do not have a members mailing list or newsletter, making it difficult to reach the members unless if they are on social media.

-- Even though Français and 中文 are considered major languages of the world, and official languages of the UN, it is possible that we do not actually have as many active members who can speak those languages.
+- Even though Français and 中文 are considered major languages of the world, and the official languages of the UN, it is possible that we do not actually have as many active members who can speak those languages.
 One way in which we can improve this, is to do a more thorough survey of our members of which languages they speak, so that going forward we can make our decision based on real data.